hefestosjs/docs/README.md

 Layouts, views, and partials must remain in their respective directories.
 Inside the resources directory we have layouts, views, partials and js.
 You can create folders inside these directories, but keep the .nj files inside these directories.

-## Validation

-We use Zod as validator.
-For more references about Zod, access the official documentation at https://zod.dev/

 ## Tests

 We use Jest or automation testing.
 For more references about Jest, access the official documentation at https://jestjs.io/